ssd-tutorials/commenting-system/README.md

-# commenting-system
+# Simple commenting system with PHP and jQuery
-Exercise files for the course
+Exercise files for the course **Simple commenting system with PHP and jQuery**